ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-09-15-watching-the-northern-sky.md

 ![Driving through the rain](/assets/images/IMG_9534.jpg)

-Not alone the bad weather, but also the countless reindeers crossing the roads made us to driving cautiously toward the North.
+We had to drive quite cautiously.
+Not only the bad weather, but also the countless reindeers crossing the roads required a lot of attention.

 ![Reindeer crossing the road](/assets/images/IMG_9540.jpg)